pip-services/pip-services-docs/content/en/net/messaging/queues/imessage_queue.md

 - **envelope**: [MessageEnvelope](../message_envelope) - message envelop to be sent.

 #### SendAsObjectAsync
 Sends an object into the queue.
-Before being sent, the object is converted into JSON string and wrapped in a [MessageEnvelope](../message_envelope).
+Before being sent, the object is converted into a JSON string and wrapped in a [MessageEnvelope](../message_envelope).

 > Task SendAsObjectAsync(string correlationId, string messageType, object message)

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **messageType**: string - message type
-- **message**: object - an object value to be sent
+- **message**: object - object value to be sent